cs544-wisc/s24/p8/README.md

 only collects income, so assume the loan term is 360 months (30 years) for all the applications in the Google sheet.

-## Testing
+## :trophy: Testing

-Run the following to check that your cell outputs are reasonable:
+Run the following to check that your cell outputs are reasonable.

 ```bash
 python3 autograde.py